Formation (association football): WW

-The WW formation (also known as the MM formation, according to current formation diagram convention – goal keeper at the bottom, similar to MM.
-But It is called WW formation if the goalkeeper is depicted at the top in the formation diagram as it was customary), was a development on the WM formation. was created by the Hungarian coach Márton Bukovi who turned the WM 3–2–2–3 into a 3–2–3–2 by effectively turning the M forward formation "upside down" (M→W).
-The lack of an effective centre-forward in his team necessitated moving this player back to midfield to create a playmaker, with a midfielder instructed to focus on defence.
-This morphed into a 3–2–1–4 formation when attacking, and turned back into 3–2–3–2 when the team lost possession.
-This formation has been described by some as a kind of genetic link between the WM and the 4–2–4.
-This formation was successfully used by fellow Hungarian coach Gusztáv Sebes in the Hungary national team (Golden Team) of the early 1950s.
+The WW formation (also known as the MM formation, according to the current diagram convention, that is goalkeeper at the bottom.
+However, it is called the WW formation if the goalkeeper is depicted at the top as was customary at the time), was a development on the WM formation.
+It was created by Hungarian Márton Bukovi, who turned the 3–2–2–3/WM formation into a 3–2–3–2 by effectively turning the forward "M" upside down (that is M to W).
+The lack of an effective centre-forward in Bukovi's team necessitated moving a forward back to midfield to create a playmaker, with another midfielder instructed to focus on defence.
+This transformed into a 3–2–1–4 formation when attacking and turned back to 3–2–3–2 when possession is lost.
+This formation has been described by some as somewhat of a genetic link between the WM and 4–2–4 and was also successfully used by Bukovi's compatriot Gusztáv Sebes for the Hungarian Golden Team in the early 1950s.

 3–3–4

 The 3–3–4 formation was similar to the WW, with the notable exception of having an inside-forward (as opposed to centre-forward) deployed as a midfield schemer alongside the two wing-halves.
 This formation was commonplace during the 1950s and early 1960s.
-One of the best exponents of the system was the Tottenham Hotspur's double-winning side of 1961, which deployed a midfield of Danny Blanchflower, John White and Dave Mackay.
+One of the best exponents of the system was Tottenham Hotspur's double-winning side of 1961, which deployed a midfield of Danny Blanchflower, John White and Dave Mackay.
 Porto won the 2005–06 Primeira Liga using this unusual formation under manager Co Adriaanse.
+Recent sides which has also been argued to use this formation include Paris Saint-Germain under Luis Enrique and Arsenal under Mikel Arteta.